dotplai/FlexiDNS/README.md

 If you encounter any issues, please open an issue in the GitHub repository or contact the maintainer directly.

 ---
-Stay tuned for updates and improvements to make FlexiDNS even more powerful and versatile!
+Stay tuned for updates and improvements to make UDIP even more powerful and versatile!